Lewis E. Lawes: Writings

 Lawes wrote several books.
 Several of his works were made into films.
 His most famous book, Twenty Thousand Years in Sing Sing, was made into a 1932 movie under the same title, starring Spencer Tracy, and again in 1940 as Castle on the Hudson, featuring John Garfield.
 Over the Wall was produced in 1938 based on the life of one of his inmates, Alabama Pitts.
 Invisible Stripes in 1939, with George Raft, was based on his novel of the same name, while Humphrey Bogart starred in You Can't Get Away with Murder in 1939, an adaptation of Chalked Out, a play Lawes co-wrote.

 His papers are archived in the Special Collections of the Lloyd Sealy Library, John Jay College of Criminal Justice.

+Radio series

+From January 22, 1933 to April 21, 1939 Lawes narrated an NBC radio series (Red and Blue networks) which was also titled Twenty Thousand Years at Sing Sing and was based on his famous book.
+The show offered various stories based on the lives of the 2000 inmates at the prison, some with positive outcomes and others with negative results.